 To note, Ricki has tried baking the beets instead, and while the color becomes even more intense so does the “beety” flavor.
 She advises sticking with the boiling method.

-For delicious samples from Living Candida-Free, enjoy the vegan Crimson Mousse recipe below, as well as Ricki’s recipes for Grain-Free Apple Berry Crumble, Almost Instant Grain-Free Breakfast Porridge, As-You-Like Kale Salad, Chard and Chickpea Soup (also featured on Welcoming Kitchen), “It’s the ONE” Single-Serve Pancakes, The Toronto Sandwich, and Herbed Grain-Free Gnocchi.
-Her recipes are popular!
+For delicious samples from Living Candida-Free, enjoy the vegan Crimson Mousse recipe below, as well as Ricki’s recipes for Grain-Free Apple Berry Crumble, Almost Instant Grain-Free Breakfast Porridge, Chard and Chickpea Soup (also featured on Welcoming Kitchen), and “It’s the ONE” Single-Serve Pancakes.

 Special Diet Notes: Creamy Crimson Mousse